CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 ## Instructions to run the environment

 You can either run the environment locally or on a managed cluster.
-Edit the `SERVICE` variable in the `.user.env` file to match how you want to run the image.
+Edit the `SERVICE` variable in the `.env` file to match how you want to run the image.

 - `image-only` does not specify any deployment options.
   It is there if you only need to build the image and then deploy it however you want.